 With a large portion of the state being a part of Tornado Valley, South Dakota receives several tornados each year.
 In fact, on average, they receive around 30.
 As for other severe weather, ice storms and blizzards are common in the winter months.

-This weather allows for a variety of animals to live in the state, from the state’s mammal, the coyote, to the state fish, the walleye.
+This weather allows for various animals to live in the state, from the state’s mammal, the coyote, to the state fish, the walleye.
 You’ll also find rare animals like the black-footed ferret.
 This is the only species of ferret native to North America.

-No stranger to blizzards and ice, there are many cold places in this state.
+No stranger to blizzards and ice, this state has many cold places.
 However, the coldest place in South Dakota is none other than Aberdeen, known as Ablíla to the Lakota.
 Although the entire state frequently sees cold temperatures, few of them sit at freezing as Aberdeen does.
 The average winter low for this town is 32 degrees Fahrenheit.